How Will You Ignite Growth?

 Straight Talk: The Foodservice Legal Landscape

-Hear directly from leading Canadian law firms as they uncover the implications of the industry’s top-of-mind subjects, including franchisee dynamics, cannabis legalization, minimum wage, impending trade agreements, and more.
+Hear directly from leading Canadian law firms as they discuss some of the industry’s top-of-mind subjects, including third-party delivery, labour issues, franchise legal updates, franchise legal M&A considerations, and cannabis.

 Foodservice and Hospitality hosts a panel of specialists to share their insight on how they are successfully driving on-premise traffic and spend.
 Learn how to innovate with your on-premise experience by focusing on four key components: food, service, design, and entertainment.